 This Management Bulletin (MB) provides information and guidance on soliciting bids from commercial distributors for U.S. Department of Agriculture (USDA) Foods end products.

-In accordance with Title 7, Code of Federal Regulations (7 CFR), Part 3016 or 7 CFR Part 3019, as applicable, and 7 CFR Section 210.21, goods and services for the National School Lunch Program (NSLP) must be procured in a way that ensures free and open competition.
+Title 7, Code of Federal Regulations (7 C FR), Part 3016 or 7 CFR Part 3019, [Note: Part 3016 and 3019 are no longer applicable.]
+Title 2, Code of Federal Regulations (2 CFR), parts 200 and 400, as applicable, and 7 CFR Section 210.21, goods and services for the National School Lunch Program (NSLP) must be procured in a way that ensures free and open competition.
 School food authorities (SFA) must comply with these regulations for the procurement of commercial food products and USDA Foods end products.
 Generally, SFAs solicit bids for procurement of commercial food products from commercial distributors and USDA Foods end products from approved USDA Foods processors separately.
 This often occurs even when the distributor sells commercial food products that are identical to the USDA Foods end products.

 USDA Policy Memo FD-119 clarifies that, in some cases, the SFAs may solicit bids for procurement of USDA Foods end products and commercial foods from distributors together.
 FD-119 also clarifies the requirements for combining the solicitation of these bids and the parties responsible for ensuring compliance with the requirements.
 Although FD-119 focuses on SFA procurement in the NSLP, it also applies to procurements conducted by SFAs in other child nutrition programs.
 To view the full Policy Memo, please visit the USDA Commodity Processing Policies Web document at https://fns-prod.azureedge.net/sites/default/files/pmfd119_NSLP_PROC-SolicitingBids_0.pdf.